Using Capital Losses to offset Capital Gains

 My Case Study

-The punchline: as part of your year-end financial planning consider selling some duds in your portfolio to realize capital losses to offset capital gains.
-There are more ins-and-outs with respect to capital gains and losses but I hope this post shed some light on this issue.
+The punchline: as part of your year-end financial planning consider selling some duds in your portfolio to realize capital losses to offset capital gains incurred with any stock studs.